YAC is the service club at Casady school. http://casadyacleads.blogspot.com/

 In 2011, YAC members Salman Hamid, Jessica Greene and Sidney Jones started brainstorming a possible Youth LEAD online chapter @ Casady School.
 Youth LEAD is a cultural competency identity, and diversity teen education council.
 LEAD stands for Leaders Engaging Across Differences.

 In 2012, the YMCA-OKC, the Casady Service-Learning Program, the Respect Diversity Foundation, CAIR, and Mercy School joined hands to bring the Youth LEAD online program to Oklahoma City under the umbrella of the YMCA.
-Founding teen member and Casady student, Sidney Jones attended her first TIDE (Teens Identity and Diversity Education) conference and recommended the program as needed in our communities.
+Founding teen member and Casady student, Sidney Jones attended her first TIDE (Teens Identity and Diversity Education) conference and recommended the program as needed in for our OKC community.

 The school year 2013-2014 was the pilot year for Youth LEAD OKC.
 13 Casady students participated on monthly meetings and created cultural competency workshops and service projects.
 The founding teens of YLOKC were Sidney J. (Casady), Sam K.(Heritage Hall), Dane N. (Douglas High School).
 Members of the first planning committee of YLOKC were Dane N. (Douglas High School), Ananya B. Hunter S. , Yogaish K. and Johnny L. (Casady School), Iletze P. (Putnam City West High School).
 YLOKC had a roster of 30 teens from different high schools who participated in meetings, workshops and service projects.
 The adult advisors were Shannon Presti (YMCA), Carmen Clay (Casady Service-Learning), A.R. and Buthiana J. (Mercy School Institute), Matt Tilley (Douglas High School), Jack and Noel Jacobs (Interfaith Alliance of OKC), Joan Korenblit (Respect Diversity Foundation).
 In the pilot year, Youth LEAD OKC had two trainings by Roots and Wings Consultant, Tabitha May Tolub who also trained the parent Youth LEAD online